pandrr/osc2ws/README.md

 ## installation

-please install node.js for your operating system. <br>
+Install node.js for your operating system. <br>
 Download or clone the repo into a folder. <br>
 Open a terminal in the osc2ws directory and type: